Shruti1808/StartPup-Project/README.md

 # StartPup Project
+#### By _**Alexandra Holcombe, Grinil Khanna, Shruti Priya,  Elise St Hilaire & Renee Mei**_

- - Group Project utilizing the concepts of Angular and extended Angular along with interaction with Firebase.
+ ** Group Project utilizing the concepts of Angular and extended Angular along with interaction with Firebase.It includes Modern JavaScript MVC's, filter using Pipes, nested Components and Data Binding.

 ## Description
  This is a website built around creativity and creative projects.It allows users to showcase their skills and get resources and support they need to make their ideas a reality.It also provides an opportunity to share it with a vibrant community of people.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+## Setup/Installation Requirements

+** Functionality OverView: **

+The example application uses Twitter API for connecting with the users having creative ideas.

+- Authenticate users (login/signup pages + logout button)
+- CRUD for Users.
+- CRUD  for Projects
+- CRUD for SocialMedia
+- GET and display lists of startup projects on the splash page.
+- Follow other users on their social account.
+- Has Profile Page for Users and to display their basic info and their list of created projects.

-## Development server
+## Getting Started

+Make sure you have installed [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3 globally on your system, then run `npm install` to resolve all dependencies .

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding